liangrog/lmdo/README.md

 AWS S3
 -----
 Lmdo offers a simple command line to upload your local static asset into a S3 bucket.
-All you need to do is to configure `AssetS3Bucket` and `AseetDirectory` in your lmdo.yml, then run
+All you need to do is to configure `AssetS3Bucket` and `AssetDirectory` in your lmdo.yml, then run

     $ lmdo s3 sync